pivotal-cf/bookbinder/README.md

 ### Layout Repository

-If layout repository is set to the full name of a Github repository (eg `cloudfoundry/bosh`), it will be downloaded for use as your book's `master_middleman` directory.
+If layout repository is set to the full name of a GitHub repository (eg `cloudfoundry/bosh`), it will be downloaded for use as your book's `master_middleman` directory.

 ### Credentials Repository